On the Linear Programming Model for Dynamic Stochastic Matching and Its Application to Pricing: Application to Pricing

 \subsection{Chicago Ridesharing Case Study}

-In this subsection, we conduct numerical experiments using the Chicago ridesharing dataset.
-The dataset, provided by Chicago Data Portal,\footnote{\url{https://data.cityofchicago.org/Transportation/Transportation-Network-Providers-Trips-2018-2022-/m6dm-c72p/about_data}} contains trips reported by ridesharing companies within the city of Chicago.
+In this subsection, we conduct numerical experiments using the Chicago ridesharing dataset.\footnote{Code and data to reproduce the experiments can be accessed at \url{https://github.com/chen-jl99/pricing-dynamic-matching}.} The dataset, provided by Chicago Data Portal,\footnote{\url{https://data.cityofchicago.org/Transportation/Transportation-Network-Providers-Trips-2018-2022-/m6dm-c72p/about_data}} contains trips reported by ridesharing companies within the city of Chicago.
 The dataset divides the city (excluding the O'Hare International Airport) into 76 community areas, and each data point includes the passenger's OD pair, represented by the corresponding communities' centroid locations.
-Same as \cite{yan2023pricing}, we focus on the typical rush-hour data (i.e., 7:30 AM - 8:30 AM on each Monday) in October and November 2019, before the COVID-19 pandemic, to conduct the experiment.
-In total seven weeks are selected as offline data, for the purpose of solving program \eqref{equ:gn} and obtaining the optimal static price.
+We use typical rush-hour data (i.e., 7:30 AM--8:30 AM on Mondays), spanning 8 weeks between October and November 2019, prior to the COVID-19 pandemic, to conduct the experiment.

-To aggregate riders into distinct types, we apply the $K$-means clustering algorithm to the origin-destination (OD) pairs of all trips, with the number of clusters set to $N \in \{100, 150, 200\}$.
-For each cluster (i.e., rider type $i \in [N]$), we treat the cluster center as the representative OD for that type, and the average number of requests per hour within the cluster as the maximum possible hourly arrival rate $\overline{\lambda}_i$.
-Given the OD of each rider type, we compute the corresponding solo trip distances and pooled trip distances (in miles), denoted as $[l_{(i)}]_{i \in [N]}$ and $[l_{(i,j)}]_{i, j \in [N]}$, respectively.
-We let $c_{(i,j)} = cl_{(i,j)}$, where $c$ is the per-mile cost.
+To aggregate riders into distinct types, we apply the $K$-means clustering algorithm to the origin-destination (OD) pairs of all trips, with the number of clusters set to $N \in \{100, 200,1000\}$.\footnote{In the dataset, there are in total 3042 distinct OD pairs without clustering.} For each cluster (i.e., rider type $i \in [N]$), we treat the cluster center as the representative OD for that type, and the average number of requests per hour within the cluster as the maximum possible hourly arrival rate $\overline{\lambda}_i$.
+Given the OD of each rider type, we compute the corresponding solo trip distances and pooled trip distances (in miles), denoted by $[\ell_{(i)}]_{i \in [N]}$ and $[\ell_{(i,j)}]_{i, j \in [N]}$, respectively.
+We let $c_{(i,j)} = c\ell_{(i,j)}$ and $c_{(i)}=c\ell_{(i)}$, where $c$ is the per-mile cost.
 We consider three possible values of $c\in\{0.7,0.9,1.1\}$ in the experiment, with a unit of dollar per mile.
-We assume in this case study that the riders’ per-mile willingness to pay is uniformly distributed in $[0,1]$, then we have $ p_i(\lambda_i) = l_{(i)}\left(1-\lambda_i/\overline{\lambda}_i\right) $, $\forall i\in[N]$.
+We assume in this section that the riders’ per-mile willingness to pay is uniformly distributed in $[0,1]$; consequently, we have $ p_i(\lambda_i) = \ell_{(i)}\left(1-\lambda_i/\overline{\lambda}_i\right) $, $\forall i\in[N]$. {To evaluate the robustness of our results, we also test an alternative exponential demand model in Appendix~\ref{appendix:exponential_demand}.}

 We compare the following two methods to solve the pricing problem \eqref{equ:gn}: